kosmotique/kosmotique.github.io/_posts/2022-09-24-Widerstandsmomente.md

 **English:**

-This event will be made up for September, 24th, 2022!

 Moments of Resistance

 Film evening with talk and booklet
 (A 2019, 98 min, German, French, Dari, subtitles: German/English).
 We show the German language version in the large room and the English language version in the front room.

-Attention: the 2G rule applies !
-Please test yourself additionally at home beforehand.
-If necessary, we also keep tests in stock.
-If you would like to take advantage of this, please come as early as 6:30 pm.
-Also bring an FFP2 mask with you.
+COVID-19: Please test yourself at home beforehand.
 Thank you!

 In the film *Widerstandsmomente (Moments of Resistance)*, Austrian film artist and activist Jo Schmeiser uses different portraits of women to explore how resistant moments - in exceptional situations as well as in everyday life - become a political way of life.
 On the basis of interviews with contemporary activists and historical audio documents, life stories about anti-fascist resistance in the 1940s and forced labor, the film creates an encouraging panorama of voices, experiences and strategies - lived possibilities of collective and self-determined engagement for a society in solidarity without discrimination and exclusion.
 A rope stretches from what was yesterday and what is happening today to what could be: a society in solidarity without discrimination and exclusion.